Home Schedule Grading Policy Academic Policy

 • You must not show another student your code for individual assignments.
 (For the team project, do not show it to another team!)
 You may not give, show, email, text, print, borrow, or otherwise share your code with others.

 • Likewise, you must write the code for your own assignments.
 You are not allowed to have other students, friends, TAs, etc., write code for you.
 You must contribute to writing the entire codebase for the final group project.
-You must not divide the final project as “I do part 1, you do part 2.”
+You must not divide the final project into “I do part 1, you do part 2.”
 You must understand and be prepared to explain (if asked) all the work you submit for credit.

 • You MUST use GitHub to maintain your source code and your GitHub page.
 Your source code will be public.
 I strongly discourage you from viewing a classmate's source code.
 If you do view it, you MUST cite their GitHub repository.
 The world can see your work!
 If you copy someone else's code without proper acknowledgment, everyone will know.